ehsankorhani/advanced-js/fundamentals/README.md

 ## Type conversion with operators

-Numeric conversion happens in mathematical functions and expressions automatically:
+Numeric conversion happens in mathematical functions and expressions automatically.
+This also refers to as **Coercion**.

 ```js
 console.log('10' - '5'); // 5